Causes and risk factors of ovarian cancer

 Inherited genetic conditions

-Around 5 to 15 out of 100 (5 to 15%) of ovarian cancers are thought to be caused by a change (mutation) in a gene that is passed on in the family.
+About 2 in 10 ovarian cancers (20%) may be caused by a change (variant) in a gene that is passed from parent to child (inherited).
 Genes contain our genetic information, which is passed on from our parents.
-Some cancers, such as ovarian, breast, bowel and womb cancers, may affect several people in the same family.
-They may develop at a younger age.
+Some cancers may affect several people in the same family – for example, breast, bowel, ovarian and womb cancer.
+Cancers caused by inherited genetic conditions can develop at a younger age.

 BRCA1 and BRCA2

 The most commonly affected genes are called BRCA1 and BRCA2.
-If you have a mutation in one of these genes, you may have a higher risk of ovarian, fallopian tube, primary peritoneal and some other types of cancer.
+If you have a change in either of these genes, you have an increased risk of some cancers.
+This includes ovarian cancer.

-If you have a mutation in the BRCA1 gene, your risk of developing ovarian cancer is up to 65% higher.
-With BRCA2, it is up to 35% higher.
+If you have a change in the BRCA1 gene, your risk of ovarian cancer may be up to 65% higher.
+With BRCA2, it may be up to 30% higher.

-Lynch syndrome and Peutz-Jeghers syndrome are both rare genetic conditions that affect some families.
-They can increase the risk of some cancers, including ovarian cancer.
+Lynch syndrome and Peutz-Jeghers syndrome are both inherited genetic conditions.
+Both can increase the risk of some cancers, including ovarian cancer.

 About our information